sceckert/IntroDHSpring2021/_week6/preparing-for-webscraping-and-openrefine.md

 	![image](../_images/Safari-Preferences.png)
 	- Then click on the "Advanced" Tab and check the box next to "Show Develop menu in menu bar""
 	![image](../_images/Safari-Developer.png)
-	- Then, click on the "Develop" menu and select "Show Page Source"
+	- Then, click on the "Develop" menu and select "Show Web Inspector"
 	![image](../_images/Safari.png)

 - **For Firefox**:
-	- Click on the "Tools" menu and select "Web Developer" and then select "Page Source"
+	- Click on the "Tools" menu and select "Web Developer" and then select "Inspector"
 	![image](../_images/Firefox.png)

 - **For Chrome:**
-	- Click on the "View" menu and select "Developer" and then select "View Source"
+	- Click on the "View" menu and select "Developer" and then select "Inspect Elements"
 	![image](../_images/Chrome.png)